cyrusimap/cyrus-imapd/docsrc/imap/developer/releasing.rst

 .. contents::

+These instructions are specifically for doing releases from branches that contain RST-based documentation and infrastructure.
+This includes 2.5 and later versions.

+For new releases from ancient branches, see :ref:`imap-developer-ancient-releasing`

 Prerequisites
 =============

+.. startblob releaseprereqs

 You will need a GPG key that you can use for signing.
 Ellie doesn't remember off the top of her head how to create one of these, so for now just read the